NIS2 Compliance and Support Services

 NIS2 as a foundation for resilience

-The cost of NIS2 compliance varies depending on organisational size, sector, existing cybersecurity maturity, and regulatory exposure.
-For most mid-sized organisations, costs typically include risk assessments, governance improvements, security controls, training, and independent assurance.
+The cost of NIS2 compliance varies depending on organisational size, sector, existing cyber security maturity and regulatory exposure.
+For most mid-sized organisations, costs typically include risk assessments, governance improvements, security controls, training and independent assurance.
 Organisations that already operate frameworks such as ISO 27001 often require lower investment, while less mature environments may need more extensive support.

 NIS2 does not directly apply to organisations operating solely within the UK.
-However, UK businesses that provide services in the EU, operate EU-based infrastructure, or form part of EU supply chains may still fall within scope.
+However, UK businesses that provide services in the EU, operate EU-based infrastructure or form part of EU supply chains may still fall within scope.
 Many UK organisations are also aligning with NIS2 as best practice to meet client and partner expectations.

 NIS2 compliance requirements include risk management measures, incident reporting obligations, supply chain security controls, governance oversight and documented evidence of operational resilience.

-Penalties for non-compliance can include significant administrative fines, regulatory sanctions, mandatory corrective actions, and increased regulatory oversight.
+Penalties for non-compliance can include significant administrative fines, regulatory sanctions, mandatory corrective actions and increased regulatory oversight.
 Maximum fines are defined at EU level and applied through national enforcement frameworks by individual member states.

 Preparation typically begins with a structured gap assessment to identify weaknesses against NIS2 requirements.
-This is followed by improvements to risk management processes, governance structures, incident response capabilities, supplier oversight, and evidence management.
+This is followed by improvements to risk management processes, governance structures, incident response capabilities, supplier oversight and evidence management.
 Independent assessments can help organisations prioritise actions and accelerate readiness.

-NIS2 applies to “essential” and “important” entities across sectors such as energy, transport, banking, healthcare, digital infrastructure, cloud computing, public administration, and managed services.
-Coverage is determined by organisational size, risk profile, and national classifications set by each member state.
+NIS2 applies to “essential” and “important” entities across sectors such as energy, transport, banking, healthcare, digital infrastructure, cloud computing, public administration and managed services.
+Coverage is determined by organisational size, risk profile and national classifications set by each member state.

 ISO 27001 is an international standard for information security management systems, while NIS2 is a legally binding regulatory directive.
 ISO 27001 provides a structured framework that supports NIS2 compliance, but it does not replace regulatory obligations.
 Many organisations use ISO 27001 as a foundation for meeting NIS2 requirements.